aaalexliu/alexliusiqing/content/posts/hire-me.md

 **I could be a fit for your team if you’re looking for the following:**

 - **Work to me is more than money or prestige.** After years of pursuing my lifelong interest in finance, I gave up my six figure Wall Street job because I couldn't dedicate my twenties to making markets.
-I went through this career reset to work for a mission that matters to me.
+I don't need a job that cures cancer, but I want to build something that matters.
 - **Grit.** I’ve never run a marathon but I can deadlift 400 pounds.
 - **Resourceful and willing to learn**.
 I went to a liberal arts college where web development courses at a partner university couldn’t count towards the CS major because it was too "applied".
 I picked up the knowledge I needed to build from pdfs, online tutorials, Github Issues, developer blog posts, and documentation.
 I figured out the latest version of a framework even though their developer facing guide is [broken](https://github.com/apollographql/fullstack-tutorial/issues/161).
 - **Risk-taker and self-starter.** I was a fresh analyst on the biotech trading desk ready to prove his worth.
 On a Friday afternoon my desk analyst mentioned that the briefing materials for an upcoming FDA Advisory Committee meeting had been released and it'd be a good learning experience.
 After a weekend alone on the cavernous trading floor, I took it a step further and argued that the market was mispricing the chance that the committee would recommend withdrawing the drug.
 Our team made more money than my annual salary.